DreamPRM-1.5: Unlocking the Potential of Each Instance for Multimodal Process Reward Model Training: Implementation Details

-\paragraph{Model.} We adopt InternVL3-1B~\citep{zhu2025internvl3exploringadvancedtraining} as the base model for training the PRM.
+We adopt InternVL3-1B~\citep{zhu2025internvl3exploringadvancedtraining} as the base model for training the PRM.
 This state-of-the-art, small-scale multimodal model is pretrained on general vision–language understanding tasks, and we fine-tune it to obtain the final checkpoint.
 For inference, we use GPT-5-mini~\citep{openai2024gpt4technicalreport} as the underlying MLLM.
-GPT-5-mini is a lightweight variant of the state-of-the-art reasoning model GPT-5, offering a favorable balance between cost efficiency and competitive performance. \paragraph{Generative reward model.} We employ a generative reward model to assign scores to individual reasoning steps.
-Specifically, we adapt the system prompt from VisualPRM~\citep{wang2025visualprmeffectiveprocessreward} (See Appendix ~\ref{sec:system}), which instructs the model to output either \texttt{+} or \texttt{-} for each step in the response.
-The score is then computed as the softmax probability of the \texttt{+} token.
-A higher probability indicates greater model confidence in the correctness of the step, and thus corresponds to a higher reward score.
+GPT-5-mini is a lightweight variant of the state-of-the-art reasoning model GPT-5, offering a favorable balance between cost efficiency and competitive performance.